This site requires a more recent version of Adobe Flash Player to function properly.

 Below are some key drivers of NASDAQ's value with potential upside or downside to our price estimate for the company's stock.

-- Market Share of U.S. Listed Shares Prior to 2006, NASDAQ was successful in gaining market share in U.S. cash equities due to continuous technological innovation and improvements in order executions.
-However, starting in 2008, increasing competition from electronic exchanges like BATS Global Markets and Direct Edge resulted in pressure on NASDAQ's share.
+- Market Share of U.S. Listed Shares Since 2006, NASDAQ has been successful in gaining market share in U.S. cash equities due to continuous technological innovation and improvements in order executions.
+Despite increasing competition from electronic exchanges like BATS Global Markets and Direct Edge NASDAQ has gained share in the U.S. market.
+NASDAQ's share in the U.S. market increased from 21% in 2011 to 19% in 2015.
 We expect NASDAQ's market share to remain stable at about 19% throughout our forecast period.
-If NASDAQ is able to regain a market share in line with its historical levels and reach 25% by the end of our forecast period this would present an upside of about 9% to our price estimate.
+If NASDAQ is loses market share to pre-2006 levels of under 15% by the end of our forecast period this would present an downside of about 5% to our price estimate.

-Nasdaq OMX Group ("NASDAQ") is a global exchange group that provides trading, exchange technology, securities listing, and public company services globally. the company's services include equity and derivatives trading, market data products, index services, financial services and market technology products.
+Nasdaq OMX Group ("NASDAQ") is a global exchange group that provides trading, exchange technology, securities listing, and public company services globally.
+The company's financial services include equity and derivatives trading, market data products, index services, financial services and market technology products.

 NASDAQ Stock Market

-As of December 31, 2011, the NASDAQ Stock Market had 2,680 listed companies with a total market capitalization of over $4 trillion.
+As of December 31, 2015, the NASDAQ Stock Market had 3,711 listed companies.
 The company also operates a second equity market in addition to options and futures markets and a derivative clearinghouse.
-The NASDAQ market is the company's most well-known brand, and U.S. listing and cash equity trading (which we present as two separate divisions) account for about 24% of the company's value, according to Trefis estimates.
+The NASDAQ market is the company's most well-known brand, and U.S. listing and cash-equity trading (which we present as two separate divisions) account for over 24% of the company's value, according to Trefis estimates.

 Economic recovery to drive volumes